- SNAKEHEAD CROSS

 National Flag of The Congo (fotw);

-Flag of Amhara, Ethiopia (fotw); Flag of the
+Flag of Amhara, Ethiopia (fotw)

 - SOUVENIR FLAGS (or PENNANTS)